 Progress at the Getting Solar Panel Buy-In Local Level

-Signing a promise to move to 100 percent renewable energy is a laudable step, and as of 2018, over 100 cities have made such a commitment through the Sierra Club’s “Ready for 100” initiative.
+The Georgetown Green Renewable Initiative signs a promise to move to 100 percent renewable energy.
+This is a laudable step.
+As of 2018, over 100 cities have made such a commitment through the Sierra Club’s “Ready for 100” initiative.

-However, going 100 percent renewable presents logistical and political challenges — and not every area is ready for such a lofty goal.
+However, going 100 percent renewable presents logistical and political challenges.
+Not every area is ready for such a lofty goal.
 According to one study out of Columbia University’s Earth Institute, small energy projects often provide the necessary momentum for a larger 100 percent commitment.
 In particular, the institute highlights the following actions:

 - Energy-efficient improvements, such as LEED-certified public buildings or solar installations on municipal sites

 - Goal setting and accountability.
 Cities should both create a climate action plan and some sort of mechanism for measuring success and reporting progress